PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-11 10:25:49
+Last updated: 2024-04-11 10:26:23
-Random Quote: You don't bring a date to a wedding, that's like taking a deer carcass on a hunting trip. - Barney Stinson
+Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby